JTSTAM02/tic-tac-toe/psuedocode.md

   -Check for Win
-    * check all 8 ways to win (vertically three times, horizontal three times, diagonal two times) if true current player wins else its a tie
+    * check all 8 ways to win (vertically three times, horizontal three times, diagonal two times) if any of the 8 are true,  current player wins else its a tie